thomasluke/scms-fetch-robot/drink_menu/README.md

 ## About

 The drink menu package is the GUI for the whole project.
-It is where the end user would interact with the robot.
+It is where the end user interacts with the robot.

 ## Code